nifm-gin/DB-qMRI/README.md

 ```matlab
 >> Main
 ```
-The information about figures is given as comments in the file `Main.m` script.
+Information about figures are described (comments) in the `Main.m` file.

 The quantification is achieved, running:
 ```matlab